jewelsofthought/neshama/site/posts/neshama/card1.md

 ## The truth

-> The truth will set you free --
+> The truth will set you free &mdash

 to do good, or to do evil!